QuantEcon/website/_projects/textbook.md

 ---
-name: QuantEcon Textbook
+name: Hardcopy Text
-description: Thomas Sargent and John Stachurski are writing a hardcopy text, with support from Schmidt Futures.
+description: A hardcopy text on Quantitative Economics is currently in progress.
 link: /quantecon-textbook/
 image: project-textbook.png
 order: 1